-In the previous subsection, I outlined a theory that relies on two different mechanisms to achieve (apparent) sub-lexical scope.
-Here, let us consider a unified mechanism, which is preferable in terms of Occam's razor because it only requires a single Voice head rather than two, as assumed by Martin.
-In this approach, the sub-lexical scope phenomena obtained in our experiments are captured by considering decomposition of VP and assuming a single Voice, as proposed by Alexiadou et al. (2015).

-Following their Voice hypothesis, the sentence with a simplex causative open in (34a) is represented as in (34b):
+As an alternative to Martin's split mechanism, this thesis proposes that the sub-lexical scope phenomena summarised in Table 1 are captured by a unified mechanism, by considering decomposition of VP and assuming a single Voice, as proposed by Alexiadou et al. (2015).
+Following their Voice hypothesis, the sentence with a simplex causative open (31a) is represented as in (31b):

-- (34) a.
+- (31) a.
 John opened the door. - b.
-[John Voice [v-cause [the door $\sqrt{OPEN}$ ]]]
+[John Voice [v-CAUSE [the door √OPEN]]]